ImDaBigBoss/EasyCraft/README.md

 * A command to set the max players that can join
 * A shout command to chat in the general chat whilst in a chatroom
 * A spawn tp command to teleport players to the spawn
+* A suicide command, use instead of shooting yourself or jumping off a cliff or into lava
 * Tempory bans
 * A teleport ask command